bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first means you start with the minimum width percentage and increase to the max width percentage.
+Desk top first means you start with a maximum width and reduce to the min width.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It means that a coder uses 62.5% of the default settings for a webpage.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing extends the ability of CSS by nitions which increase productivity. in lame man words its like having a turbo in a toyota prius.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+Nesting is my favourite but i am struggling with mixins.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.